Synthetic fiber: Commercial products

-The first successful process was developed in 1894 by English chemist Charles Frederick Cross, and his collaborators Edward John Bevan and Clayton Beadle.
-They named the fiber "viscose", because the reaction product of carbon disulfide and cellulose in basic conditions gave a highly viscous solution of xanthate.
+The first successful process was developed in 1894 by English chemist Charles Frederick Cross and his collaborators Edward John Bevan and Clayton Beadle.
+They named the fiber "viscose".
+This was because the reaction product of carbon disulfide and cellulose under alkaline conditions gave a highly viscous solution of xanthate.
 The first commercial viscose rayon was produced by the UK company Courtaulds in 1905.
 The name "rayon" was adopted in 1924, with "viscose" being used for the viscous organic liquid used to make both rayon and cellophane.
 A similar product known as cellulose acetate was discovered in 1865.
 Rayon and acetate are both artificial fibers, but not truly synthetic, being made from wood.

-Nylon, the first synthetic fiber in the "fully synthetic" sense of that term, was developed by Wallace Carothers, an American researcher at the chemical firm DuPont in the 1930s.
-It soon made its debut in the United States as a replacement for silk, just in time for the introduction of rationing during World War II.
+Nylon, the first synthetic fiber in the "fully synthetic" sense of that term, was developed by Wallace Carothers, an American researcher brought to chemical firm DuPont in 1927.
+The first nylon was nylon 66, synthesized on February 28, 1935.
+Nylon made its debut in the United States as a replacement for silk just in time for the introduction of rationing during World War II.
 Its novel use as a material for women's stockings overshadowed more practical uses, such as a replacement for the silk in parachutes and other military uses like ropes.

 The first polyester fiber was patented in Britain in 1928 by the International General Electric company.
 It was also produced by British chemists working at the Calico Printers' Association, John Rex Whinfield and James Tennant Dickson, in 1941.
 They produced and patented one of the first polyester fibers which they named Terylene, also known as Dacron, equal to or surpassing nylon in toughness and resilience.
 ICI and DuPont went on to produce their own versions of the fiber.

 The world production of synthetic fibers was 55.2 million tonnes in 2014.

 Descriptions

-Synthetic fibers account for about half of all fiber usage, with applications in every field of fiber and textile technology.
+About half of all fibres are synthetic, with applications in every field of fiber and textile technology.
 Although many classes of fibers based on synthetic polymers have been evaluated as potentially valuable commercial products, four of them - nylon, polyester, acrylic and polyolefin - dominate the market.
 These four account for approximately 98 percent by volume of synthetic fiber production, with polyester alone accounting for around 60 percent.

-Pros

-Synthetic fibers are more durable than most natural fibers and will readily pick-up different dyes.
-In addition, many synthetic fibers offer consumer-friendly functions such as stretching, waterproofing and stain resistance.
-Sunlight, moisture, and oils from human skin cause all fibers to break down and wear away.
-Natural fibers tend to be much more sensitive than synthetic blends.
-This is mainly because natural products are biodegradable.
-Natural fibers are susceptible to larval insect infestation; synthetic fibers are not a good food source for fabric-damaging insects.

-Compared to natural fibers, many synthetic fibers are more water-resistant and stain-resistant.
-Some are even specially enhanced to withstand damage from water or stains.

-Cons

-Most of synthetic fibers' disadvantages are related to their low melting temperature: